Captain Barbell: 1980s animated series

 Captain Barbell, an animated series, aired on RPN in the 1980s.

 Darna (2005)

-Captain Barbell (wearing a costume similar to Bong Revilla's Captain Barbell) guest starred in The Finale on November 25, 2005, the last episode of the recent Darna TV series.
-He played a significant role by helping Darna.
-But his face was not shown, rather, only the "CB" sign on his chest was focused since GMA 7 had not yet decided who will take the role, and to promote the upcoming series.
+Captain Barbell (wearing a costume similar to Bong Revilla's Captain Barbell) guest starred in final episode of the 2005 TV version of Darna on November 25.
+He played a significant role by helping Darna but his face was not shown, rather, only the "CB" sign on his chest was focused since GMA had not yet decided who will take the role, and to promote the upcoming series.
 Dingdong Dantes and Cogie Domingo along with Richard Gutierrez were considered for the role of Captain Barbell.